Blog Layout

 Lake Lanier’s Islands

 The Corps of Engineers and the state of Georgia worked together in 1962 to carve out Lake Lanier’s islands from four flooded mountaintops.
 Since then, the islands have flourished with tourist attractions like Stouffer Hotels PineIsle Resort and the Emerald Point Resort, now known as the Legacy Lodge.
-Additionally, the islands on Lanier boast a super fun Water Park that has resulted in plenty of revenue for the area.
+Additionally, the islands on Lanier boast a super fun Water Park that has resulted in plenty of revenue for the area, making it one of the top things to do at Lake Lanier.

 The 1996 Olympics